 CrossingsCon does not tolerate harassment of any kind, including (but not limited to) behaviors such as: stalking, hate speech, bathroom policing, inappropriate or unasked-for contact, or taking pictures without permission.
 The aforementioned hate speech could be in reference to: race or ethnicity, color, national origin, religion, age, marital or relationship status, pregnancy, gender presentation or identity, sexual or romantic orientation, appearance or body type, or disability.
 This is not an exhaustive list.

-Keep your hands to yourself.
-Ask before hugging.
 Watch what you say, how you say it, and how people react to it.
-Remember that cosplay is not consent: the way someone dresses doesn’t give you license to touch them (or their costume) or take pictures of them without asking first.
+Remember that cosplay is not consent: the way someone dresses doesn’t give you license to take pictures of them without asking first.
 If you ask and they say no, respect that.

 If you feel harassed, you are welcome to ask your harasser to stop, if you feel comfortable doing so.
 Otherwise, find a CrossingsCon staff member and report the harassment.
-Once notified, the staff member will do what is necessary in their judgement to stop the harassing behavior, up to and including revocation of the harasser’s badge and ejection from convention space.
+Once notified, the staff member will do what is necessary in their judgement to stop the harassing behavior, up to and including banning the harasser from convention space.
 We will also, if you like, take steps to help you feel safe again, like escorting you to a place you feel safe or calling your friends or family for you.

 This policy applies without exception to everyone at the convention, including attendees, special guests, convention staff, and venue staff.

 GatherTown, the platform we will be using for the virtual convention, allows a user to block the audio and video of other individuals in the space, and we recommend using this feature to completely stop a harasser from contacting you in the convention space if the need should arise.